bmathew1/GettingAndCleaningData/README.md

 6) A text file in the current working directory called **tidyData.txt** will be created.

+#### Environment details
-###Shown below is the details of the environment (using sessioninfo function in R) in which the script was developed and verified
+Shown below is the details of the environment (using sessioninfo function in R) in which the script was developed and verified

 sessionInfo()
 R version 3.1.2 (2014-10-31)